 Can I renew my vows in church, and have my marriage blessed?

 We’d love to welcome you (and your family and friends if appropriate) for a Service of Thanksgiving for your marriage.
 Often couples choose this option to mark an important anniversary or life event, or after a particularly difficult time in the marriage.
 But you don’t need to have a specific reason!
-Contact Jim or Jenny for more information.
+Contact the Clergy Team for more information.

 I have been asked to have my banns read in Timperley Parish.
 How do I arrange this?

 If you live in Timperley but are getting married in a different church, you will still need to have your banns read here.
-You can download a banns application form at the bottom of this page and return it to us in good time to arrange the reading of your banns well before your wedding service.
+You can download a banns application form here, and return it to us in good time to arrange the reading of your banns well before your wedding service.

 Still unsure about a wedding in Christ Church or Holy Cross?
 Got a hundred other questions?
 We’d love to hear from you and help as best we can.
-Contact Jim or Jenny.
+You can find out contacts here